-- An RFP was developed, issued E-Schoolmall was chosen as the vendor. - A letter was sent to and approved by the NYS Education Department to gain State support for the concept of e-procurement. - A consultant project manager was hired to oversee the project.
+- An RFP was developed, issued E-Schoolmall was chosen as the vendor. - A letter was sent to and approved by the NYS Education Department to gain State support for the concept of e-procurement.

 Eastern Suffolk BOCES Related Operational Action Plan VII.C: Implement Web-Based E-procurement System